dlamp3/sentinel-detection-lab/README.md

 ## Summary

-This project outlines the process of setting up Microsoft Sentinel, configuring log ingestion from a single Windows endpoint, and detecting attack activity generated with the Atomic Red Team framework.
-When an alert triggered, triage was performed to confirm the behavior and collect supporting evidence using custom KQL queries in Log Analytics and Sentinel.
-The telemetry sources for detections were Windows Security event logs and Sysmon events.
+This project documents setting up Microsoft Sentinel as a SIEM, configuring log ingestion from a Windows endpoint, and enabling analytic rule templates from the Sentinel Content Hub.
+Alerts were triggered on the endpoint VM using Atomic Red Team simulations.
+For each alert, an analysis was performed and documented to validate the test behavior, confirm the activity executed successfully, and collect supporting evidence using custom KQL queries in Sentinel.

 ## Tools Used